 When the software is expected to connect more than one substation/central inverter in one go, it can sometimes use trenchlines that you originally wanted to use for another substation or central inverter.
 The solution to this is to simplify the guessing process for the software and cable fewer areas or even one at a time:

 2. Cabling for some devices not possible.
-Please check if intersection with trenchlines is possible for all devices.
+Please check if the intersection with trenchlines is possible for all devices.

-This error means that devices could not be connected with cable polylines because the trenchline is either too far away or cannot be located from the device location when it's checking left or right of itself for a trenchline.
+This error means that devices could not be connected with cable polylines because the trenchline is either too far away or cannot be located from the device location when it's checking the left or right of itself for a trenchline.
 The solution is to check whether all trench polylines reach all electrical devices and if not extend.

 3a.
 Trench polylines are not intersecting with each other: